shaktimaan00/Omegle_MERN/README.md

    cd server
    npm install
    ```
-3. **Set Up Environment Variables**: Set up environment variables for MongoDB connection strings, API keys, etc., as required.
-4. **Start the Development Server**: Run the development server for both the client and server.
+3. **Start the Development Server**: Run the development server for both the client and server.
    ```bash
    cd client
    npm run dev